 Why is this a problem?

-Virtual meetings can create barriers if they are not planned with accessibility in mind.
+Online meetings can create barriers if they are not planned with accessibility in mind.
 This makes it difficult for everyone to participate.
-A virtual meeting will not be able to meet all accessibility needs, but they should be set up to address the accessibility needs of the people participating.
+An online meeting will not be able to meet all accessibility needs, but they should be set up to address the accessibility needs of the people participating.

 Common problems include: